PavanRangani/docs/docs/prd/users/users.md

 ### System Rule

 - Admin user can perform this from two places: Email and browse page.
+- Applicable only for `Pending Users`.
 - System creates contact for this clarius user once he/she activated.
 - After admin accept the pending request, system sends approved email to user.

 ### UX Rule

 - This action is available only for `Pending Uses`.
 On click of this action user is activated.
+- Show toast message of success on action of `Accept`.
 - For `Email`, after the

 ### UI Rule

 - Email
   - On click of `ACTIVATE` button in the mail, user directly activated and system show valid message for admin.
-See this //TODO
+[See this](https://xd.adobe.com/view/c0a0f76b-ea42-482a-85c7-ec84a17ee227-95f3/screen/3832f45d-3c5b-4e94-914d-8893353971d5/specs/)
   - User is already active.
 And if the admin reactivates that user, it will show him the proper message.
-See this //TODO
+[See this](https://xd.adobe.com/view/c0a0f76b-ea42-482a-85c7-ec84a17ee227-95f3/screen/3876483c-9cda-4937-a968-4312d5e31e6b/specs/)
   - Approved email for user.
-See This //TODO
+[See This](https://drive.google.com/file/d/1JaLgKVo3Zstb1D2T3aiqJDnFG1r3vau2/view?usp=sharing)
 - Browse page
-  - On click of Accept action, that user is moved from `Pending Users` to `Active Users`.
+  - On click of Accept action, user is moved from `Pending Users` to `Active Users`.
+  - Toast message is: `Activated successfully`